 The answer is that these guys have invested a lot to build huge storage (hard disk), and they designed it in a way that it’s almost unbreakable and very secure, or at least more secure than your own hard disk inside your computer at home.

-And we trust them because of their business model is based on people trust, and if they lose our trust, they lose their business.
+And we trust them because their business models are based on peoples’ trust, and if they lose our trust, they lose their business.

-What is Cloud Computing? make it even simpler
+What is Cloud Computing?
+To make it even simpler.